Pastitas/Billy300_klipperconfig/README.md

 Use the default image from fluidd and recompile the firmware for skr 1.3 with the following instructions: https://docs.vorondesign.com/build/software/skr13_klipper.html

 Set up host_mcu: https://www.klipper3d.org/RPi_microcontroller.html
-set up polkit for moonraker: cd ~/moonraker/scripts ./set-policykit-rules.sh sudo service moonraker restart
+set up polkit for moonraker: https://moonraker.readthedocs.io/en/latest/installation/#policykit-permissions

 There is a setting to switch the relay in gpio21 on moonraker.

 ## LCD screen